Kaikaia: Discovery

-A paper detailing her discovery was published in Zootaxa, written by Morris and co-authored by Illinois Natural History Survey entomologist Christopher Dietrich.
+A paper detailing its discovery was published in Zootaxa, written by Morris and co-authored by Illinois Natural History Survey entomologist Christopher Dietrich.
 K. gaga was collected in the early 1990s and "sat in a museum".
 Morris started studying the species in 2012, when he received it along with trays of various unidentified types of treehoppers from the Carnegie Library of Pittsburgh.
 A curator there "just started shoving boxes of bugs" at Morris to identify and study.

 Taxonomy

 Kaikaia is derived from the Miskito word for "to see."
 Miskito is an indigenous language from Nicaragua, where this bug was originally discovered in the 1990s.

-On naming the insect after Gaga, Morris said: "It's just kind of their theme as a family of insects to have these very diverse and other-wordly [sic] forms that you wouldn't expect from an insect.
+On naming the insect after Lady Gaga, Morris said: "It's just kind of their theme as a family of insects to have these very diverse and other-wordly [sic] forms that you wouldn't expect from an insect.
 Gaga often brings the unexpected and makes it popular."